BHoM/Python_Toolkit/README.md

 2. Installing the Toolkit from the UI.
 This is performed by running the `InstallPythonToolkit` method.
 This will:
 	- Download Python and install python
 	- Download and install `pip`
-	- Install the necessary packages (e.g. `jupyter`)
+	- Install the necessary packages (e.g. `jupyterlab`)
-	- Install the python bindings of the Python_Engine from C:\ProgramData\BHoM\python-3.7.3-embed-amd64\src.
+	- Install the python bindings of the Python_Toolkit from C:\ProgramData\BHoM\python-3.7.3-embed-amd64\src.
 	  This contains all the code that is currently developed in the toolkit in python.